-The problem we want to solve is to enable developers to create a specialized OS for every single application to ensure the best performance possible, while at the same time bounding OS-related development effort and enabling easy porting of existing applications.
-This analysis points to a number of key design decisions:
+The problem we want to solve is to enable developers to create a specialized OS for every single application to ensure the best performance possible, security guarantees or desired target KPI.
+The requirement of enabling such high modularity across multiple system boundaries has led to a number of key design decisions:

 Single address space: Target single application scenarios, with possibly different applications talking to each other through networked communications.

 Fully modular system: All components, including operating system primitives, drivers, platform code and libraries should be easy to add and remove as needed; even APIs should be modular.